Julie Gayet: Acting

-Gayet made her acting debut in a 1992 episode of the French TV series Premiers baisers, and had her first film role as an extra in Three Colors: Blue (1993), but her first role of public note was in the 1996 comedy Delphine 1, Yvan 0 by Dominique Farrugia.
+Gayet made her acting debut in a 1992 episode of the French TV series Premiers baisers, and had her first film role as an extra in Three Colors: Blue (1993).
+Her first role of public note was in the 1996 comedy Delphine 1, Yvan 0 by Dominique Farrugia.

 Singing

 Her musical performances include playing in video-clips for Benjamin Biolay and singing a duet with Marc Lavoine.

 Film production

 In 2007, she founded her own production company, Rouge International, with Nadia Turincev and produced films such as The Ride by Stephanie Gillard, Fix me by Palestinian Raed Andonia and Bonsai by Cristian Jimenez of Chile.

 Film directing

 In 2013, Gayet co-directed with Mathieu Busson the documentary Cinéast(e)s featuring 20 French female film directors.

 Other

 Gayet appeared on the cover of the 17 January 2014 issue of the French Elle magazine.
 The issue hit newsstands on 15 January 2014, two days ahead of its usual release day.
 The headline read "Julie Gayet, Actress and Committed Woman, a French Passion".